This post is also available in: Français (French)

 Perfect for collectors of contemporary art, African tribal art influences, New Realism, or Arman prints.

-Shipping & Packaging:
+Shipping and Packaging:

 Feel free to check out the additional photos in the top left corner.

 Want to pay in euros?
-Before placing your order, simply click the orange “French” word located just below the main photo.
-This will instantly switch you to the French version of the page, where everything (including payment) is displayed in euros.
+Before placing your order, click the orange word “French” located just below the main product photo.
+This instantly switches the page to the French version with prices in €.